clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 those embedded in the certificates.

-Create unique certificates for each of your scheduler, compute node, network node launchers, cnciagent, controller, and the CNCI launcher; save each with a unique name.
+Create unique certificates for each of your scheduler, compute node, network node launchers, cnci agent, controller, and the CNCI launcher; save each with a unique name.
 The names, locations, and contents (signer and role) of the certificates are very important.
 The rest of this topic will consistently use the following example filenames: